 Can the Police Post Mugshots on Social Media?

-The police can only publish mugshots on social media if the charges were related to a class A misdemeanor and/or felony.
+The police may only publish mugshots on social media if the charges relate to a class A misdemeanor or felony.

-For these circumstances, social media is typically only used to locate suspects for very serious crimes.
+In those instances, officials typically only use social media to locate suspects for very serious crimes.

 Can Other Websites Post Mugshots & Criminal Information?

-At the end of the day, these records are public records (with the exclusive of sealed/expungement charges).
-Therefore anyone can theoretically post mugshots online freely.
+Because at the end of the day, these records are public records.
+This allows anyone to post mugshots online freely.

-Nevertheless, the data must be correct and updated.
-They need to rectify any inaccuracies within 5 days after you notify them (and they confirm).
+Yet, arrest data must be correct and updated.
+And officials need to fix any inaccuracies within five days of receiving notice.

 What Should I Do If a Website Has Inaccurate Information about My Criminal History?

-Draft them an email requesting them to fix the mistake under 815 ILCS 505/2QQQ(d).
-Send a letter through certified mail as well to their business address.
+Send an email asking them to fix the mistake.
+You may also send a letter through certified mail to their business address.

 What If They Don’t Fix the Mistake?

-If they do not update these adjustments within 5 business days after they receive the letter, you can sue them in court.
-You can potentially gain $100/day for every day the data is posted within being fixed.
+If they do not update your records within five business, you can sue them in court.
+And, you can potentially gain $100/day for each day the wrong data remains online.

-Therefore, discuss this with a lawyer first.
-By doing so you can get the lawyer’s expenses compensated by the website owners.
+Be sure to discuss this with a lawyer first.
+By doing so, you may get the lawyer’s expenses compensated by the website owners.